LappleApple/awesome-leading-and-managing/Meetings-and-Time-Management.md

 - [Gatekeepers and Gardeners](http://product.hubspot.com/blog/gatekeepers-and-gardeners) - by Jared Williams.
 Takeaway: "To manage, new leaders often adopt the role of a gatekeeper early on and have a hard time letting go...A gatekeeper controls the flow of information in an attempt to narrow focus and avoid surprises."
 Be a gardener instead.
 "A gardener trusts, encourages autonomy, and exposes their team to higher level problems.
 Gardeners turn scaling and growth into a team sport."

+  - [Getting Started with Getting Things Done](http://blog.jbrains.ca/permalink/getting-started-with-getting-things-done) - by JB Rainsberger.
+Takeaway: the core of David Allen's Getting Things Done system, condensed into a four-page document.

 - [The Habit of No](https://ethansaustin.com/2015/01/01/the-habit-of-no/) - by
   Ethan Austin.
 The habit of saying no is important for teamwork and keeping a startup focused on the common goal.